2002 Atlantic hurricane season: Hurricane Lili

-On September 16, a tropical wave moved off the coast of Africa and across the Atlantic.
-It developed a low level cloud circulation midway between Africa and the Lesser Antilles on September 20.
-The next day, the system had become sufficiently organized to classify the system as a tropical depression about 1035 mi east of the Windward Islands and intensified into Tropical Storm Lili on September 23.
-After nearly reaching hurricane status over the eastern Caribbean, the storm degenerated into a tropical wave on September 25, before becoming a tropical depression again early on September 27.
+On September 16, a tropical wave moved off the coast of Africa, and crossed the Atlantic, organizing into a tropical depression about 1035 mi east of the Windward Islands on September 21.
+The depression intensified into Tropical Storm Lili on September 23, several hours before crossing the islands.
+After nearly reaching hurricane status over the eastern Caribbean, the storm degenerated into a tropical wave on September 25 north of the ABC islands, before becoming a tropical depression again early on September 27 about halfway between Haiti and Colombia.
 The cyclone re-intensified into a tropical storm several hours later.
 On September 30, Lili became a hurricane while passing over the Cayman Islands.
-After striking Cuba's Isla de la Juventud and Pinar del Río Province as a Category 2, the storm attained Category 4 status in the Gulf of Mexico, However, Lili rapidly weakened to a Category 1 hurricane before making landfall near Intracoastal City, Louisiana, on October 3.
-The next day, it was absorbed by an extratropical low near the Tennessee – Arkansas border.
+After striking Cuba's Isla de la Juventud and Pinar del Río Province as a Category 2 on October 1, the storm attained Category 4 status in the Gulf of Mexico, peaking with winds of 145 mph (230 km/h) and a minimum pressure of 938 mbar late on October 2.
+However, Lili rapidly weakened to a Category 1 hurricane on the following day before striking near Intracoastal City, Louisiana.
+On October 4, Lili was absorbed by an extratropical low near the Tennessee – Arkansas border.

-In Louisiana, wind gusts reaching 120 mph, coupled with over 6 in of rainfall and a storm surge of 12 ft, caused $1.1 billion (2002 USD) in damage.
+Rains and gusty winds in the Windward Islands damaged hundreds of buildings, knocked out utility services, and ruined banana crops, especially on Saint Lucia, which lost at least half of its crop.
+Saint Vincent and the Grenadines, Saint Lucia, and Barbados reported approximately $14.8 million, $7.4 million, and $100,000 in damage, respectively, while four people died due to a landslide on Saint Vincent.
+In Haiti, heavy rains caused mudslides and flooding, leading to four deaths and substantially damaging crops and infrastructure, with more than 1,700 homes damaged and 240 others destroyed.
+Similarly, immense precipitation on Jamaica led to floods and mudslides that killed four people and damaged infrastructure, including all hospitals on the island.
+Strong winds and rainfall in Cuba damaged over 50,000 homes and compounded losses to tobacco and rice crops that were impacted by Isidore.
+Wind gusts reaching 120 mph, coupled with over 6 in of rainfall and a storm surge of 12 ft, lashed the south coast of Louisiana.
+In Vermilion Parish, the storm damaged almost 4,000 homes and thousands of others in neighboring Acadia Parish.
 A total of 237,000 people lost power, and oil rigs offshore were shut down for up to a week.
+At least $30 million in damage occurred in Mississippi.
+Lili caused about $1.1 billion in damage and at least two indirect deaths in the United States.